jasoncogzellmain/Statizen/README.md

 A desktop application for tracking Star Citizen statistics and performance metrics, built with React, Vite, and Tauri.

-⚠️ **Currently Under Development**
+🚀 **Version 1.0 Beta Release**

-This application is actively being developed and does not work in its current state.
-The current version is 0.1.0 and is not yet ready for production use.
+Statizen is now in beta with a full feature set for tracking Star Citizen combat statistics and player interactions.
+The application is stable and ready for community testing and feedback.

 ## Installation